Ryan Jeffers Preview, Player Props: Twins vs. Athletics

-On Tuesday, Ryan Jeffers (.529 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 7:40 PM ET.
+Ryan Jeffers -- with a slugging percentage of .529 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins against the Oakland Athletics, with Joey Estes on the mound, on September 27 at 7:40 PM ET.

-He racked up two extra-base hits in his last appearance (2-for-4 with a triple, a home run and three RBI) against the Angels.
+He racked up two extra-base hits in his last game (2-for-4 with a triple, a home run and three RBI) against the Angels.

 Sportsbook Promo Codes